 - 2 tablespoons hulled tahini

 - juice 1/2 lemon

-- 1 tablespoon olive oil (rice bran oil is salicylate sensitive)
+- 1 tablespoon extra virgin olive oil (unrefined safflower oil is salicylate sensitive)

 - 1 bunch coriander (roughly 2 good handfuls)